scratchingmonkey/minver-rs/README.md

 ## GitHub Action

 This repository also ships a lightweight GitHub Action that downloads the pre-built `tagver` binary from releases and exposes the calculated version and components as outputs.
-It makes it easy to use TagVer in workflows without installing the CLI on the runner.

-Usage example:
+Usage:

 ```yaml
 steps: